Skip to Content

 Kids love the car-free Church Street Marketplace in Burlington, VT

-Burlington, Vermont is such a special place!
-It’s a great city for families with kiddos — not too big, with a walkable downtown, and breathtaking scenery as you look out over Lake Champlain.
+Burlington, Vermont, is such a special place!
+It’s a great city for families with kiddos — not too big, with a walkable downtown and breathtaking scenery as you look out over Lake Champlain.

 Burlington is home to the University of Vermont, the famous Church Street Marketplace, and about 42,000 residents.
-It’s a mecca for beer and coffee drinkers, foodies, and shoppers, and has been named the healthiest city in the United States many times over.
+It’s a mecca for beer and coffee drinkers, foodies, and shoppers and has been named the healthiest city in the United States many times over.

-We also brought our kids up to Burlington on weekends when they were growing up, and I’m happy to say that Burlington is as family-friendly as ever.
-Here are our favorite things to do with kids in Burlington in the summer.
+We also brought our kids to Burlington on weekends when they were growing up, and I’m happy to say that it is still as family-friendly as ever.

 Bike the Burlington Greenway